Embark on our most popular kayaking tour: a day of paddling in Ecuador! Kayak rental, transportation to and from the river, lunch, and guide included!

 - DAY 7

-Travel day A option of paddling in the morning before heading back is on the table or staying dry and visiting the hot springs of papallacta on the way out has become a very popular choice to finish off the trip.If running our andes Amazon trip we will be taking a rest day to go see some wildlife and jungle around the Port Misahualli where a float on a dug out canoe to see parrots and monkeys is the highlight of the day.
-Ps You can go paddling but rest day recommended
+Travel day.
+An option of paddling in the morning before heading back is on the table or staying dry and visiting the hot springs of papallacta on the way out has become a very popular choice to finish off the trip.If running our andes Amazon trip we will be taking a rest day to go see some wildlife and jungle around the Port Misahualli where a float on a dug out canoe to see parrots and monkeys is the highlight of the day.
+P.S., you can go paddling but a rest day recommended

-Riverpeople guided kayak trips is a team of experienced kayak guides.
-With a combined tally off 35 years of guiding experience we aim for you to be able to experience the best and confident that safety is foremost in all the that we do.
-Having a great day thats super fun and your able to get back off the river to enjoy a nice cold beer is primordial for us.
-We abide by the following criteria Riverpeople guided kayak runs are on class IV rivers and not on class V.
+River People guided kayak trips are led by a team of experienced kayak guides.
+With a combined total of 35 years of guiding experience, we aim for you to be able to experience the best of kayaking in Ecuador and be confident that safety is at the forefront of all we do; we run on Class IV rivers.
+Of course, we also want to ensure you have a super fun day and are able to get off the river and relax with a cold beer is another element of our guided kayaking trips!

-Drivers will be stationed at emergency exits where available and will be on hand Guides carry emergency coms (spot) phones.
-Guides carry Wilderness Medical First Aid kits and qualifications Guides are Advanced Whitewater Rescue trained Carry spare paddle.
-Rescue and extra emergency gear Guides speak English and Spanish and have full knowledge to the best of there ability of the area they are paddling in Nearest hospital, emergency evacuation plans and information are carried by the drivers and guides
+Drivers are stationed at emergency exits where available and will be on hand to help out if needed.
+Guides carry emergency coms (spot) phones.
+Guides carry wilderness medical First Aid kits and qualifications.
+Guides are advanced whitewater rescue trained and carry a spare paddle with rescue and extra emergency gear.
+Guides speak English and Spanish and are extremely knowledgeable about the area we paddle in, such as where the nearest hospital is, emergency evacuation plans, and other important information is carried by the drivers and guides.

-- Being healthy, in good form and the right mind set is essential to participating in this dynamic trip so pay attention to hygiene.
+- Being healthy, in good form, and the right mind set is essential to participating in this dynamic trip

-- We put a lot of enfasis on washing hands.
+- We put a lot of emphasis on washing hands and proper hygiene

-- If feeling ill stay away from food prep.
+- If feeling ill, please stay away from food prep

-- Our group water containers have spout that must remain touch free from hands or personal bottle edge.
+- Our group water containers have a spout that must remain untouched by hands or personal bottle edge

 - Alex Dent and Tim Dent